 Other Contractors

-The Region will notify the Contractor of any work to be performed by Other Contractors.
-[Verify with Region and amend this clause to suit.]
+A separate contractor for the construction of the Jane Street (PD9) Pumping Station will be constructing the station and associated infrastructure concurrently with this Contract.

 Other contracts have been, are being, or will be performed by Other Contractors to support this project.
 These are listed in Section 01040 - Coordination.